kevin-chalmers/set08103/lectures/lecture13/README.md

 A/B testing was initially used in direct response marketing.
 This meant sending physical mail (e.g., postcards, flyers) asking customers to accept an offer by calling a telephone number, returning the card, or placing an order.
 The offer was modified and adapted (e.g., reworded, changing design, etc.) to determine which version gained the highest response.

 A/B testing has also been used for political fundraising and Internet marketing.
 Amazon and Google are well known for using this technique on their websites.
 Users may see a slightly different version of Amazon or Google and the usage monitored to determine which version improves the metrics under test.
-The UK government has even used A/B testing for tax collection letter.
+The UK government has even used A/B testing for tax collection letters.

 ### Integrate A/B Testing into Our Feature Testing